-Weeks 1 and 2 are compulsory material for all participants.
+Weeks 1 and 2 are considered fundamental material.

 It is not necessary to complete all of the other classes at once or consecutively; you may decide to give yourself 6 months, 1 year or even 2 years to work through this material and refine how you cook.
 Participants are encouraged to pick up a course as their circumstances permit.
 Some people do multiple consecutive courses, others prefer to pace themselves and have one or two months off between.

 In each class you can expect to cook at least 3 recipes.
 You will be given several other recipes each week, that are based on the skills and ingredients you have familiarised yourself with in class.
 Participants are encouraged to cook between classes and share their successes and failures with the group.
 This is how you learn and overcoming your mistakes and celebrating your wins will deliver life long skills to you that one day perhaps you will choose to share with someone else.

 Basic cooking equipment and knives